-- b) The copy of the IDP to be submitted must be accompanied by: - - (i) a summary of the process in terms of Section 29 (1); - (ii) a statement that the process has been complied with, together with any explanations that may be necessary to amplify the statement.
+- a) The Municipal Manager of a municipality must submit a copy of the Integrated Development Plan as adopted by the council of the municipality and any subsequent amendment to the plan, to the MEC for local government in the province within 10 days of the adoption or amendment of the plan. - b) The copy of the IDP to be submitted must be accompanied by: - - (i) a summary of the process in terms of Section 29 (1); - (ii) a statement that the process has been complied with, together with any explanations that may be necessary to amplify the statement.

-1.10.3 Implementation Management & Monitoring
+1.1.2.4.
+Implementation Management & Monitoring